anoopmoothedath/Login-Screen/README.md

 A simple user login mobile application made using Google's Material Design.
 The app also has a registration page where user can give the details.
 The user information will be saved using shared preference.

 The user details will be stored in a .xml file.
-To view the shared preference .xml file,\\
-press cntrl + shift + A, a search box will appear,
+To view the shared preference .xml file,// press cntrl + shift + A, a search box will appear,

 search for 'Device File Explorer',